-Get on the housing register or waiting list
+Get on the housing register

 How to apply for a council or housing association home - our guide tells you who can apply, how to apply, who gets priority and how long you might have to wait for a home.

 How to move up the waiting list - if your situation has changed or you think the council has made a mistake about your priority.

 Apply for a larger home if you live in overcrowded housing - you could be classed as overcrowded if you do not have enough bedrooms where you live now.

 Ask for a review of a waiting list decision - if your application is refused, you think you should have more priority or a tenancy offer is unsuitable.

 Immigration and habitual residence conditions - these rules could affect you if you've recently arrived in the UK.

 Tenancy transfers - moving to a different council or housing association home.

 Mutual exchanges - swapping homes with another council or housing association tenant.

 Complain about a council or housing association - complain to the council or housing association first.
 Complain to an ombudsman if you're not happy with the final response.